akneelanjan/demo_SubglacialWaterRemoval/README.md

 iceColorMap.mat
 ```

+* Make sure cbrewer2 is installed in MATLAB through File Exchange.
-Make sure distmesh2D is installed and initialized in the MATLAB path.
+* Make sure distmesh2D is installed and initialized in the MATLAB path.

-In MATLAB, make sure CVX is installed and initialized with:
+* In MATLAB, make sure CVX is installed and initialized with:

 ```matlab
 cvx_setup